Navideck/Universal-Volume/README.md

 # Universal Volume
 [![](https://jitpack.io/v/Navideck/Universal-Volume.svg)](https://jitpack.io/#Navideck/Universal-Volume)

-Universal Volume is a powerful Android library that facilitates volume control for Android devices and head units.
+Universal Volume is a powerful Android library that facilitates volume control for common Android devices (phones and tablets) and exotic Android devices such as **car head units**.
 It simplifies the process of managing volume levels across different devices and provides a straightforward API to interact with the AudioManager's STREAM_MUSIC.

+## Features
+- Wide range of supported devices
+- Unified volume range
+- Background volume control

+### Supported devices
+- Generally available Android phones and tablets (e.g. Samsung, Xiaomi, Oppo etc.)
+- Jancar head units.
+Those device use non-standard volume APIs and come under multiple brands (e.g. Rimoody)

+### Unified volume range
+Some devices may have varying volume ranges, such as 0 to 15 or 0 to 30.
+Universal Volume makes this range consistent across devices.

+### Background volume control
+- Universal Volume works seamlessly when your app is in the background.
+Devices from Oppo, Vivo, and Realme require special workarounds to support background `STREAM_MUSIC` volume control.
+Universal Volume takes care of that.

 ## Installation